Economic history of the United States: Water supply and sewers

 At the turn of the century approximately one-third of urban households had running water; however, most of it was untreated and carried disease causing microorganisms.
 The widespread building of water treatment plants and piping of water to and sewage from urban households occurred in the early decades of the century.
 The number of urban households supplied with running filtered water increased from 6.3% in 1900 to 25% in 1910 and 42% in 1925.
 In 1908 the Jersey City Water Works in New Jersey was the first to sterilize water using sodium hypochlorite (chlorine bleach).
-Chlorination of drinking water became common in urban water supplies by the 1930s and contributed to a sharp reduction in many diseases such as hepatitis A, typhoid fever, cholera and dysentery.
+Chlorination of drinking water became common in urban water supplies by the 1930s and contributed to a sharp reduction in diseases such as hepatitis A, typhoid fever, cholera and dysentery.

 Agriculture

 Internal combustion powered tractors appeared on farms in the mid-1910s and farmers began using automobiles and trucks to haul produce.
 By 1924 tractors and trucks on farms numbered 450,000 and 370,000 respectively.
 Combined harvester-threshers reduced labor cost 85% compared to using binders and stationary threshers.
 Farms have decreased in the United States.
 The number of farms in the U.S. have decreased from 7 million in the 1930s to just a little over 2 million in 2000.
 The rate of decline was most rapid in the 1950s and 1960s.
 The reason for this was because of the increased innovation in farms where new technology was able to create more product which resulted in the need for fewer farms.
 Also during the 1950s–1960s people moved from the bigger cities and farms to more suburban areas so these smaller farms would be sold and people would move closer to cities.
-People also could not afford the new technologies to help them farm so bigger farms would be very successful during this time, while smaller farms would close.
+People also could not afford the new technologies to help them farm so bigger farms would be successful during this time, while smaller farms would close.